Uintra/Uintra/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites & Installing
-Before installing Uintra you will have to make certain preparations Before installing Umbraco make sure you are getting a version compatible with Uintra, the current package compatility can be found [here](https://our.umbraco.com/packages/collaboration/uintra/)
+Before installing Uintra you will have to make certain preparations.

+When installing Umbraco make sure you are getting a version compatible with Uintra, the current package compatility can be found [here](https://our.umbraco.com/packages/collaboration/uintra/)

 1. Install MS NET Framework .NET 4.7.1, can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=56115)